SpeckNoob/Nokotan-Enjoyers/README.md

 ## Program and source code
 ----

 For programing the robot, we used both Python and Arduino coding languages.
-Python because the program for the camera required Python usage and it allowed us to have more precise movements, we used Arduino because we wanted to use a ESP32 motor driver which was more viable and more precise than other models.
+Python because the program for the camera required Python usage and it allowed us to have more precise movements, Pyhton is easy to learn, highly versatile, and widely supported: its simple, readable syntax lowers the entry barrier for beginners, yet it’s powerful enough for professionals to use in fields like AI, data science, web development, robotics, and automation.
+We used Arduino because we wanted to use a ESP32 motor driver which was more viable and more precise than other models.
+Arduino is good for programming because it’s simple, beginner-friendly, and lets you quickly control hardware like sensors and motors to build real-world projects.

 Code for each component
 ----